 Bug Life Cycle In Software Testing

-Defect life cycle defines as the cycle in which a defect goes through during its lifetime.
-Defect life cycle is related to the bug found during the testing phase.
+The defect life cycle defines as the cycle in which a defect goes through during its lifetime.
+The defect life cycle is related to the bug found during the testing phase.

 - Assigned: After the tester posted the bug, the lead of the tester approves that the bug is genuine and he assigns the bug to the corresponding developer and the developer team.
 It’s state given as assigned.